 Endrias’ mother had immigrated from Ethiopia during political unrest before Endrias was born, and it had always been on her heart to someday return to Ethiopia to serve vulnerable children in Addis Ababa, the capital city and her hometown.
 This dream became a vision when her church made a pledge to do a work in Ethiopia in memory of Endrias during his memorial service.
 The vision came to be known as the Endrias Ethiopia Project.

 The announcement of this project drew many people who knew Endrias to come alongside and invest in this vision.
-Through research and networking, contacts were established with an organization, called Ebenezer Grace, which was already serving children through its homes in Ethiopia.
-Shortly afterward, a small team, including Endrias’ mother, traveled to Addis to visit and experience the work firsthand.
+Through research and networking, contacts were established with local organizations.
+Shortly afterward, in 2017, a small team, including Endrias’ mother, traveled to Addis to visit and experience the the organizations work firsthand.
 The experience was amazing, and the church began supporting the ministry monthly.